TN 140 (05-26)

 1. a.

-In most cases, the SSR will automatically offset an underpayment against the outstanding overpayment balance when there is a D-TAC - Recovery by Check Adjustment - on the record (SM 01311.170).
+In most cases, the SSI claims system will automatically offset an underpayment against an outstanding overpayment balance when there is a D TAC (recover by check adjustment) on the Supplemental Security Record (SSR).
+Refer to SM 01311.170.

-If the underpayment amount exceeds the overpayment balance, the remainder is paid to the individual.
+If the underpayment amount exceeds the overpayment balance, issue the remainder of the underpayment to the individual.

 2. b.